Confidence Finance & Trading Ltd.

 BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Particulars of Loans or advances or investments made under section 186 arefurnished in financial statement notes to account point no. 11.
+The Particulars of Loans or Advances or Investments made under Section 186 of the Actare furnished in Financial Statement's notes to account forming part of Annual Report.

 No material changes and commitments affecting the financial position of the Companyoccurred between the ends of the financial year to which this financial statement relateon the date of this report.

-There is no inflow and outflow of Foreign Exchange during the year.
+There is no inflow and outflow of Foreign Exchange during the year under review.

 DIRECTORS' RESPONSIBILITY STATEMENT

-The financial statements are prepared in accordance with the Generally AcceptedAccounting Principles (GAAP) under the historical cost conversion on accrual basis exceptfor certain financial instruments which are measured at fair values GAAP comprisesmandatory accounting standard as prescribed under section 133 of the Companies Act 2013read with Rule 7 of the Companies (Accounts) Rules 2014 the provisions of the Act (tothe extent notified).
+The Financial Statements are prepared in accordance with the Generally AcceptedAccounting Principles (GAAP) under the historical cost conversion on accrual basis exceptfor certain financial instruments which are measured at fair values GAAP comprisesmandatory Accounting Standards as prescribed under Section 133 of the Act. read with Rule7 of the Companies (Accounts) Rules 2014 the provisions of the Act: (to the extentnotified).

 The Directors confirm that:

 a.
-In the preparation of the annual accounts the applicable accounting standards hadbeen followed and that no material departures have been made from the same:
+In the preparation of tine Annual Accounts the applicable Accounting Standards hadbeen followed and that no material departures have been made from the same:

-f. they have devised proper systems to ensure compliance with the provisions of allapplicable laws and such systems are adequate and operating effectively.
+f. they have devised proper systems to ensure Compliance with the provisions of ailapplicable laws and such systems are adequate and operating effectively.